e621ng/dtext_rb/README.md

 ### Creating a new release

-Use the release script to properly bump the version number and handle the compile the artifacts.
+Use the release script to properly bump the version number and compile the artifacts.

 ```bash
 ./scripts/release.sh [patch|minor|major]
 ```

-Don't forget to update e621ng's gemfile to include the new tag name.
+Don't forget to update e621ng's Gemfile to include the new tag name.

 ### Ragel